Brussels Sprouts Salad with Bacon, Almonds, and Parmesan (Video)

 - 2 T red wine vinegar

-- 1 T maple syrup (or use sugar-free maple syrup if you prefer)
+- 1 T maple syrup (see notes)

 - Trim brussels sprouts if needed and cut in half.
+(Or don't cut in half; this year I was in a hurry and just used the food processor to slice the whole brussels sprouts, which kept them from getting shredded too finely.)
 Thinly slice brussels sprouts.
 (I used the slicing blade of my Cuisinart Food Processor to slice them, but you can also use a Mandoline Slicer or just a sharp knife.(Affiliate Lins))

 - Slice bacon pieces into short, thick slices.
 Cook the bacon in a hot pan until it's very crisp; then drain on paper towels and let cool.
 (I use a paper towel on top to press down on the bacon and absorb as much grease as possible.)

 - Measure 2 tablespoons of bacon grease from the pan and put in a glass measuring cup, pouring out the rest of the bacon grease but not wiping out the pan.
 (If you prefer, use 2 more tablespoons olive oil instead of bacon grease.)

 - Put the dressing mixture into the same pan you cooked the bacon in and heat until it's bubbling.
 Pour over the brussels sprouts and stir to combine, then gently stir in the chopped bacon, toasted almonds, and Parmesan.

 - Go ahead and toss in some dried cranberries if you're making this for a holiday salad!

-This recipe was inspired by this brussels sprouts salad from Rachel Ray.All images and text ©
+This recipe was inspired by this brussels sprouts salad from Rachel Ray.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: